 How to Apply

-• Essays should be word processed and submitted to outreach@oriel.ox.ac.uk.
+- Essays should be word processed and submitted to outreach@oriel.ox.ac.uk with the subject line ‘Nettleford Prize’.
 Submissions should be in PDF format and attached as a copy to email.
-Essays that are submitted as cloud files may not be considered.
+Essays that are submitted as cloud files will not be considered.

-Prizes will be awarded at Oriel College on the occasion of the Rex Nettleford Lecture during Trinity term 2024.
+Prizes will be awarded at Oriel College on the occasion of the Rex Nettleford Lecture on Thursday, 22 May 2025.

 Candidates must answer ONE of the following questions.
 Candidates should feel free to focus their answer in terms of its historical period, geographical centre and cultural range.